 \subsubsection{LLM-Powered Feedback}

-Another innovation of Breaking the News lies in incorporating LLM-based "characters" as evaluators, creating interactive feedback for players.
-Although there are other attempts to incorporate LLMs into helping users learn about misinformation \cite{danry2023don, hsu2024enhancing} (including gamified attempts\cite{tang2024mystery}), in these approaches, AI was mostly the source of correcting information.
-While this approach has benefits, it is can also be criticised due to the possibility of LLMs creating incorrect by plausible text \cite{kim2024can,agarwal2024faithfulness}.
+Another innovation of \textit{Breaking the News} lies in its interaction and feedback mechanisms.
+Although other attempts have used LLMs to help users learn about misinformation \cite{danry2023dont, hsu2024enhancing} (including gamified attempts \cite{tang2024mystery}), in these approaches, AI was mostly the source of correcting information.
+While this approach can be useful, it has been criticized for the risk of LLMs generating incorrect but plausible text \cite{kim2024can, agarwal2024faithfulness}.
 In this case, it is possible that the intervention will disinform people to an even greater extent.
-In contrast, in our study, we incorporate AI not as a source of information but as non-playable characters with their own opinions.
-Therefore, the educational part of the game becomes more robust to resist the negative effects of erroneous generations, as they can only affect the opinion of the "character" but not the main narrative of the game.
-In general, LLMs demonstrate the ability to simulate human behavior and reactions, consistent with findings from prior research\cite{1park2023generative}; we also find, that the system is capable of emulating the opinion of 5 different characters at the same time and still keeping them consistently different during the game.
+In contrast, our study uses AI not as an information source, but as non-playable characters with their own opinions.
+This design makes the educational aspect of the game more robust against potential errors, as incorrect AI-generated feedback only affects the character's opinion, not the main narrative.
+In general, LLMs demonstrate the ability to simulate human behavior and reactions, consistent with fndings from prior research\cite{park2023generative}.
+We also found that the system could emulate the opinions of five distinct characters while maintaining consistency throughout the game.

 One advantage of dynamic LLM feedback is that it achieves greater engagement compared to binary feedback (e.g., true or false).
-Based on our observation, players adapted by employing alternative persuasive strategies tailored to the character and concentrated on the character's feedback.
-Notably, players exhibit higher levels of engagement with characters they found relatable due to personal experiences, focusing more attentively on their feedback.
-This level of engagement is difficult to achieve with traditional binary feedback mechanisms, which provide limited insights beyond checking their correctness.
+Based on our observation, players adapted by employing alternative persuasive strategies tailored to the character and focused on the feedback they received.
+Notably, players showed higher engagement with characters they could relate to from personal experience, paying more attention to their feedback.
+This level of engagement is difficult to achieve with traditional binary feedback, which offers limited insights beyond checking their correctness.